rowanterra/Data_Analysis/Double Y Axes Graphic/README.md

-# Read Me for Double Y Axes Graphic
+# Double Y Axes Graphic
-The graphics created in this file are for a generic microbiological test looking at how a certain level of chemical impacts the growth of a bacterial strain and the pH.
+The graphics created in this file are for a generic microbiological test looking at how a certain level of chemical impacts the growth of a bacterial community and the pH of the medium they are growing within.
+These can be easily altered to other conditions.

 ### Prerequisites:
 - Knoweldge of how to use pip install